Nestor-Ch/utilityR/README.md

 **The regular cases**
 Most of the time the user will be engaging with `true`, `existing` and `invalid` columns.
 - If the translation is good and the answer is appropriate to what was asked in the question stored in `full.label` column, put the correct translation into the `true` column.
 - If the answer that the user has given is already present in the `choices.label` column (meaning that the user didn't understand that such option was already available), fill the `existing` column by pasting the exact appropriate option from the `choices.label` column.
 If you're working with a `select_multiple` question, and the answer is appropriate for a few of the options in the `choices.label` you can add a few of them if you separate them with a semicolon - `;`.
+Be careful when filling this column and double-check the `choices` column in your excel file.
+Sometimes the option that you want to put into the `existing` column has already be chosen by the user.
+This won't break the script but you will get a warning.
 - If the answer is invalid - as in, it's not related to the question that is being asked, type `YES` into the `invalid` column.

 **The elsewhere cases**